dc2255221/Skypey-/README.md

 ## Overview of Redux
+// Purpose: To store app state in a complex React app and create components that are actually reusable
 // 1.
 Create 3 folders for each major actor of redux app (reducers, actions, store)
     // Within each folder, create an index.js (entry point)
 // 2.
 Create Redux Store